mdzio/ccu-historian/README.md

 4. Start installation

 ## NOTES
 * Due to very limited CPU power capabilities of the CCU2 hardware, this addon might run considerably slower if used directly on a CCU2 device.
-The Addon is, however, still released for the CCU2 platform to support virtualized solutions such as LXCCU (www.lxccu.com).
+The Addon is, however, still released for the CCU2 platform to support virtualized solutions such as LXCCU (www.lxccu.com) or YAHM.
 * If using this Addon with a CCU2 device, an inserted microSD card is required to actually store the amount of data that is constantly written during the use of CCU-Historian.

 # Configuration